iden3/snarkjs/README.md

 # snarkjs: JavaScript implementation of zkSNARKs.

 This is a JavaScript implementation of zkSNARK schemes.
+It allows the original 8points protocol and the Groth Protocol (3 point only and 3 pairings)

 This library allows to do the trusted setup, generate proofs and verify the proofs.